-The post location or spacing must be determined by the loads imposed on the post and the FootingPad® post foundation allowable load for the specific type of soil (see Table 1).
-The post hole must be slightly larger than the post foundation diameter and deep enough to satisfy all design requirements.
+The post location or spacing must be determined by the loads imposed on the FootingPad® post foundation and the allowable load for the specific type of soil (see Table 1).
+If in a post application, the post hole must be slightly larger than the post foundation diameter and deep enough to satisfy all design requirements.
 The bottom of the hole must be flattened and leveled to provide a uniform bearing surface for the FootingPad® post foundation.
 The FootingPad® post foundations must be placed into the hole with the flat side down.
 The footing must be tamped until level and stable in the bottom of the hole.
 The square-cut-post end must be positioned as close as possible to the center of the FootingPad® post foundation and the post must be plumbed.
 The dirt around the post must be placed in 12-inch lifts (30.5 cm), tamping each lift before more soil is added.

-5.0 CONDITIONS OF USE
+5.0 CONDITIONS OF USE:

-The AG-CO FootingPad[®] models FP-10, FP-12, FP-16, FP-20 and FP-24 described in this report comply with, or are suitable alternatives to what is specified in, those codes listed in Section 1.0 of this report, subject to the following conditions:
+The AG-CO FootingPad® models FP-10, FP-12, FP-16, FP-20 and FP-24 described in this report comply with, or are suitable alternatives to what is specified in, those codes listed in Section 1.0 of this report, subject to the following conditions:

 - 5.1 Installation must comply with this report, the applicable code and the manufacturer's published installation instructions.
-If there is a conflict between the manufacturer's installation instructions and this report, this report governs. - 5.2 The FootingPad[®] post foundations are used to support post columns for Type V construction under the IBC or any construction under the IRC. - 5.3 The FootingPad® post foundations must be installed below the frost line of the locality. - 5.4 The FootingPad® post foundations must be used as individual isolated footings to resist bearing loads only and must not be used to resist lateral or uplift loads. - 5.5 The design of the structure supported by the FootingPad[®] post foundations is outside the scope of this report.
+If there is a conflict between the manufacturer's installation instructions and this report, this report governs. - 5.2 The FootingPad® post foundations are used to support post columns for Type V construction under the IBC or any construction under the IRC. - 5.3 Exterior FootingPad® post foundations must be placed not less than 12 inches (305 mm) below the undisturbed ground surface (i.e. finished grade) in accordance with IBC Section 1809.4 and IRC Sections R403.1.4 and R507.3.2. - 5.4 Exterior FootingPad® post foundations must be installed below the frost line of the locality unless protected from frost in accordance with IBC Section 1809.5 and IRC Sections R403.1.4.1 and R507.3.3.For installation in under-floor spaces such as crawl spaces in compliance with the IBC and IRC, the bottom of interior footings are permitted to be installed at finished grade unless otherwise required by IBC Section 1809.5 or IRC Section R403.1.4.1 for frost protection or by IBC Section 1805.1.2 or IRC Section R408.6 for surface or ground-water. - 5.5 The FootingPad® post foundations must be used as individual isolated footings to resist bearing loads only and must not be used to resist lateral or uplift loads. - 5.6 The design of the structure supported by the FootingPad® post foundations is outside the scope of this report.